harisont/formal-to-some-extent-notes/formal-to-some-extent-notes.md

 | 2            | context free                           | $A \to \gamma$                           |
 | 3            | regular                                | $A \to a$ and $A \to aB$                 |

+### Context free grammars
+(Example rules: see slides 28-30.)

+Properties of CFGs:
+- a phrase can be applied independently of its context(no context on the LHS of rules; this it what it means for a grammar to be context free)
+- a phrase has its internal structure (RHS of rules)
+- phrases cannot be discontinued nor overlap
+- phrases are either disjoint or contain one another
+- recursive application of rules is allowed (as in XP → Y XP)

+Properties that CFGs _do not_ have but that are required to be able to model language:
+- phrases have heads (terminal symbols) that determine their category
+- heads can be modified by other phrases (modifiers)
+- selectional restrictions on constituents:
+  - agreement (which depends exactly on the context)
+  - sub-categorization (note: the example in the slide is "Alex liked *(the park)"; I don't get why it should be incorrect)
+- arbitrary rules of specific languages (like mandatory subject: "_it_ rains")
+- sentences have to have a sensible meaning: "*(The tree climbed up Alex)".

 ## Words, aka terminal symbols, aka Parts Of Speech (POS)

 How to affirm that there are different classes of words and how to then classify words?
 The _semantic criteria_ would not get us far, ending up in a long enumeration of possibilities (e.g. “a noun is a place, an object or a person”).
 On the other end, the __*distributional criteria*__ are more useful: